Purpose of Catalog

 Inasmuch as the educational process necessitates change, the University reserves the right to establish and revise without notice course offerings, requirements for graduation and degrees, curricula, schedules, charges for tuition and other fees, and all regulations affecting students.
 Changes will become effective when so designated by the administration and will apply to both prospective students and those already enrolled.
 The University further reserves the right to require a student to withdraw from the University for cause at any time.

 All Schools and Colleges establish certain academic requirements that must be met before a degree is granted.
-Advisors, department chairs, and Deans are available to help the student understand and meet these requirements.
+Advisors, department chairs, and deans are available to help the student understand and meet these requirements.
 However, the student alone is responsible for fulfilling them.
 If, at the end of a student’s course of study, the requirements for graduation have not been satisfied, the degree will not be granted.
 For this reason, it is important for students to acquaint themselves with all academic requirements throughout their university career and to be responsible for completing all requirements within prescribed deadlines and time limits.
 The ultimate results of program offerings depend on the individual student and other factors outside the control of the University.
 Therefore, Houston Baptist University makes no claim or representation relating to the specific outcome of its program and degree offerings with regard to employment or qualification for employment, admission to or preparation for graduate or professional degree programs, or licensing for occupations or professions.

 Notice of Nondiscrimination and Equal Access

-Houston Baptist University complies with all applicable federal and state nondiscrimination laws, and does not engage in prohibited discrimination on the basis of race, color, nationality or ethnic origin, gender, age, or disability in either employment or the provisions of services.
+Houston Baptist University complies with all applicable federal and state nondiscrimination laws, and does not engage in prohibited discrimination on the basis of race, color, nationality or ethnic origin, sex, age, or disability in either employment or the provisions of services.
 This nondiscrimination policy covers admission, access, and operation of University programs and activities.
 However, if a student requires special personal services or equipment, the student will be responsible for the associated expenses.
 This includes, but is not limited to, the expense of providing such things as medical technicians, personal tutors, and attendants.